ClarkGH/smackhem/README.md

 # Smackhem

-- Just a guy playing with WebGL.
-Solo project for now.
+Hobby Drakkhen-like game engine running off of a WebGL wrapper.

 ## Paradigms and Intent

 Inspired by crosscode's use of web technologies.
 Since that's what I'm comfortable with, I figure it's the best first-step into putting a game I'm proud of up for other people to play.
 Working with 2D/3D paradigms mainly for fun and learning.

-- No PRs while solo, there's no need to show that a single dev can make prs against his own work
-- Using issues as tasks to keep the demo project 100% on github
+Using issues as tasks for some illegible form of project management for now.

 ## Project layout